Student Voting Guide

 Three Things College Students Need to Do to Vote in Wisconsin

-If you already have a Wisconsin driver license or one of the other acceptable forms of photo ID for voting pictured below, then you’re all set, go to Number Two!
+If you already have a Wisconsin driver license or one of the other acceptable forms of photo ID for voting pictured below, then you’re all set, go to Number 2!

-If you do not have one of the photo IDs pictured left (click to enlarge image), look up your school NOW on the appropriate list linked below to see if your current student ID is an acceptable form of ID for voting.
+If you do not have one of the photo IDs required to vote in Wisconsin (official, up-to-date information on photo ID from the Wisconsin Election Commission at Bring It to the Ballot), look up your school on the appropriate list linked below to see if your current student ID is an acceptable form of ID for voting.

 University of Wisconsin – 4-Year Schools